splunk/splunk-operator/docs/KubectlSplunk.md

 ---

 ## Feedback

-If you have any questions, suggestions, or need assistance, please open an issue on the project's GitHub repository or contact support.
+If you have any questions, suggestions, or need assistance, please open an issue on the project's GitHub repository or contact [Your Contact Information].

 ---

 Thank you for using `kubectl-splunk`!
 We hope this plugin enhances your productivity when managing Splunk deployments on Kubernetes.